johnpapa/ng-demos/webstorm.md

 Scroll to the bottom and click the `Set` link in the `Predefined` globals setting.
 Then enter any globals for node, comma delimited, such as `require, process, __dirname, console`

+#Installing NPM Packages Globally
+When installing NPM packages globally you may need superuser permissions.
+Prefix your commands with `sudo` and you will be prompted for your admin password.

+`sudo npm install grunt-cli -g`

 #Bower

 ##Install Bower